Dan Collison

 • Efficiency

-I increased the speed of Cazoo's logistics operations by designing a business-to-employee platform to facilitate its national vehicle import, storage, and export operations.
+I increased the speed of Cazoo's logistics operations by designing a business to employee platform to facilitate its national vehicle import, storage, and export operations.

 View case study